 Strawberry Shortcake

 Make the Whipped Cream

-1. In the bowl of a stand mixer fitted with the whisk attachment or with a hand mixer, whip the heavy cream until soft peaks form.
+1. In the bowl of a stand mixer fitted with whisk attachment or with a hand mixer, whip heavy cream until soft peaks form.

-2. Add the sugar and vanilla and continue whipping until stiff peaks form.
+2. Add sugar and vanilla and continue whipping until stiff peaks form.

 Assembly

-Slice your biscuits open and spoon over strawberries and whipped cream!
+Slice biscuits open and spoon over strawberries and whipped cream.

 Jenny’s Notes:

 • If you place the biscuits next to each other on the baking sheet they can help each other “climb” up and achieve a nicer rise!
-I know this feels counterintuitive, but give it a try!
+I know this feels counterintuitive as so often things are supposed to be “spaced evenly apart”, but give it a try!

+Strawberry Shortcake